-As long as you are a member of our plan you must not use your red, white, and blue Medicare card to get covered medical services (with the exception of routine clinical research studies and hospice services).
-Keep your red, white, and blue Medicare card in a safe place in case you need it later.
+As long as you are a member of our plan, in most cases, you must not use your new red, white, and blue Medicare card to get covered medical services (with the exception of routine clinical research studies and hospice services).
+You may be asked to show your new Medicare card if you need hospital services.
+Keep your new red, white, and blue Medicare card in a safe place in case you need it later.

-Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your Tufts Medicare Preferred HMO Value No Rx membership card while you are a plan member, you may have to pay the full cost yourself.
+Here's why this is so important: If you get covered services using your new red, white, and blue Medicare card instead of using your Tufts Medicare Preferred Prime No Rx membership card while you are a plan member, you may have to pay the full cost yourself.